 Amenities Anglers will find numerous

 fishing opportunities in both Dragonfly and Slider Ponds, those 16 years of age and older must have a NC State Fishing License.
 The adjacent 116-acre Reedy Creek Park offers three reservable large (80 person) picnic shelters (#s 1, 2 & 4), a reservable indoor (150 person) picnic shelter (# 3), five reservable small (15 person) picnic shelters (# 5, 6, 7, 8, & 9), one small non-reservable picnic shelter (# 0), numerous picnic tables, an 18-hole disc golf course, two volleyball courts, a basketball court, a playground and swing garden, two softball fields, a soccer field, restrooms, and Barkingham Park dog park.
 Reedy Creek Nature Center features live, native animals, an exhibit hall, a classroom, and a gift shop.
-Outside, visitors can stop and observe nature in action at the National Wildlife Federation certified Backyard Habitat Garden which includes bird feeding stations, butterfly gardens, and a demonstration compost area.
+Outside, visitors can stop and observe nature in action at the National Wildlife Federation certified Backyard Habitat Garden which includes bird feeding stations.
 Self-interpretive trail guides are available for several nature preserve trails.
-Return to Top

 This species is in decline and is ranked as a "high" priority for conservation by the Southeast Partners in Flight working group.
 This is the last known potential breeding location remaining for this species within the County.
 Among the other unusual species that have been found at the Preserve are: Conjurer's nut, pale hickory, spotted salamander, Gulf Coast spiny softshell turtle, and Broad-winged Hawk.
 The preserve protects the South Fork of Reedy Creek natural heritage site which represents the best example of a Mesic Mixed Hardwood Forest habitat remaining in Mecklenburg County.
 For a complete list of documented species, download our vertebrate checklist .Return to Top